Key Takeaways

 | Neuroplasticity | Attraction template is modifiable through experience | Attachment capacity is modifiable through corrective bonding |

-Emotional/Intellectual Attraction: Does it Lead to Romance?
+Emotional and Intellectual Attraction: Does It Lead to Romance?

 The Power of Neuroplasticity